Negu Gorriak: Basque nationalism and other influences

-Blatantly criticizing the Spanish government, Negu Gorriak songs condemn police brutality, Spanish institutions like the Catholic Church, and the past Francoist State.
+Blatantly criticizing the Spanish government, Negu Gorriak songs condemn police brutality, Spanish institutions like the Catholic Church, and the past Francoist State and its current remnants.
 Their song "Corruption" about police brutality accused the chief of police of San Sebastián of having ties to embezzling drugs.
 After releasing this song, the group was tried and required to pay 15 million pesetas (approx. €90,150).
 Just weeks later the chief of police was convicted of the drug charges.
 Thus, Negu Gorriak not only used their music to express ideas and opinions, they also educated the youth about the reality of the Basque Country situation and the restrictive policies of the new government.
 The group logo shows two crossed axes on a red background, that some people consider to be related to ETA's symbol, made up of a snake winding up an axe.
 With such a militant message, it is no surprise that the group idolised many black militants including Malcolm X, making more of a connection with the racist oppression and a marginalised form of expression, hip hop.

-For these reasons, Negu Gorriak used hip hop not only to reach the young listeners, but also to make a political radical political statement.
-On Negu Gorriak's album Esan Ozenki, the title of the track "Napartheid" (1990) is a pun cross-referencing the discrimination of the Basque culture and people in Navarre to the system of legalized racism in South Africa.
+For these reasons, Negu Gorriak used hip hop not only to reach the young listeners, but also to make a radical political statement.
+On Negu Gorriak's album Esan Ozenki, the title of the track "Napartheid" (1990) is a pun cross-referencing the discrimination of the Basque culture and people in the province of Navarre to the system of legalized racism in South Africa.
 Furthermore, the song continues to pull at racism with the lyrics such as "the white man has invaded our earth.
 There is no peace, we have unearthed for always the war axe and it will stand until the death ends with us".
 These lyrics use the white man to symbolise the threat of Spanish nationalism and central government domination.
 Moreover, connecting the apartheid in South Africa with the Spanish political system draws on themes of injustice, racism, and oppression.
-All of these ideas allow the Basque people, like those of other regions throughout the world, use hip-hop music to make the connection between minority communities worldwide and the black experience in America.
+All of these ideas allow the Basque people, like those of other stateless nations throughout the world, to use hip-hop music to make the connection between minority communities worldwide and the black experience in America.
 Then, the song calls for action against these restrictive institutions by saying, "let’s break the chains imposed by the white man".
 This is the very essence of Gorriak's music, not only creating awareness for the cause but also calling for organisation and action.